Physical Reasoning and Object Planning for Household Embodied Agents: Dataset Creation

 \section{Dataset Creation}

-In addition to the variations explained in \ref{sec:1,2 dataset creation}, we further create 3 more types of datasets for each of the 3 tasks.
+In addition to the variations explained in \ref{sec:1,2 dataset creation}, we further create 3 more types of datasets for each of the 4 tasks.
 These would be each consisting of 4, 3, and 2 options.
-The method we choose for sampling these options enables us to analyze the performance and reasoning capabilities of LLMs in zero-shot commonsense reasoning.
+Our sampling method for these options enables us to analyze and ablate over reasoning capabilities of LLMs in a zero-shot manner.
 The datasets are: